franke-hub/SDL/src/cpp/lib/dev/README.md

 This library is a development test library, intended as a placeholder for partially developed code intended for eventual inclusion in the PUB library.

-This library is currently built and tested from ~/obj/cpp/lib/dev/Test.
-It is not updated using make from  ~/obj/cpp/lib/.
+This library is currently built in ~/obj/cpp/lib/dev and tested from ~/obj/cpp/lib/dev/Test/.
+The dev library may also updated by using make from ~/obj/cpp/lib/.

 ----